 Maintenance of biological diversity constitutes an environmental service for which beneficiaries around the world might be willing to pay.
-Biodiversity maintenance has some direct local benefits, such as providing the stock of genetic material of plants and animals needed to give a degree of adaptability to forest management and to agricultural systems that sacrifice biodiversity in nearby unprotected areas.
+Biodiversity maintenance has some direct local benefits, such as providing non-timber forest products (Fearnside, 1989b; Grimes et al., 1994; Hecht, 1992; Peters et al., 1989; Pimentel et al., 1997a; Richards, 1993; Vásquez and Gentry, 1989; Whitehead and Godoy, 1991).
+Local benefits also accrue from the stock of genetic material of plants and animals needed to give a degree of adaptability to forest management and to agricultural systems that sacrifice biodiversity in nearby unprotected areas (Myers, 1989).
 However, many benefits of biodiversity are global rather than local.
 The stock of useful chemical compounds, and of genetic materials for other than local use, represents an investment in protecting future generations in distant places from the consequences of lacking that material when it is needed one day.
 This value is different from the commercial value of products that may be marketed in the future (which would represent a lost local opportunity should biodiversity be destroyed).
-A medicinal use, such as a cure for some dreaded disease, is worth more to humanity than money that can be earned from selling the drug.
+A medicinal use, such as a cure for some dreaded disease, is worth more to humanity than money that can be earned from selling the drug. estimate of the opportunity cost for medicinal uses for rainforests in Mexico arrived at a figure of US\$ 6.4/ha/year, with a range from US\$ 1 to US\$ 90 (Adger et al., 1995).
+Substantial potential exists for identifying chemical models for pharmacological products based on Amazonian plants (Cordell, 1995; Elisabetsky and Shanley, 1994; Kaplan and Gottlieb, 1990).
+It is important to realize, however, that the financial value of pharmaceutical products, although clearly important, is not sufficiently large to support conservation on the scale sometimes envisioned.
 Existence value is also something that accrues mostly to populations who are either very close to the forest, such as indigenous peoples, or who are far removed from it, such as urban dwellers elsewhere.
 Whether or not one believes that biodiversity is worth spending money to protect, it is sufficient to know that many people in the world do believe it is important, and that it therefore can be converted into a source of income to support the population and protect the forest in Amazonia.